Seasonal · Field Guide

 of new detail is typically lost within a day, based on research on the Ebbinghaus forgetting curve, unless something reinforces it.Source: PMC, 2015

 The setting works against you too.
 Holidays are loud and social, which is wonderful and also terrible for memory.
 Your attention is spread across the people, the food, and the day itself, so the small details of the drink, the name, the exact taste, the maker, are the first things to drop.
 The feeling stays.
-The specifics do not.
+The specifics don't.

 The holiday drinks worth saving